jemin777/ojava7.0/README.md

 Now JDollar(J$)  real  rank  is  Rank z'''.
 So  JDollar(J$)  use   machine learning and  datascience before python uses  machine learning and  datascience.
-So Oakjava7  will  replace  python  in machine learning and Datascience.
-Jdollar(J$),oakjava7 and  all other  writ  programming language is  not  concenterated  in  AI  and  creating robots. but Python concenterated on this AI and  creating robots.
+Jdollar(J$),oakjava7 and  all other  writ  programming language is  not  concenterated  in  AI  and  creating robots.

 Why Oakjava7 is the best and top programming language than python p.l?
 ======================================================================